CrealityOfficial/CrealityPrint/README.md

 ## How to compile
 ```
+cmake, git, python3.7+, conan 1.50, compiler toolchains should be installed

+build project as follow for the first time:
 windows .\cmake\ci\cmake.py -c -b -e --channel_name=opensource
 linux or mac python3 ./cmake/ci/cmake.py -c -b -e --channel_name=opensource

+if the conan libs haved been installed, you can build project directly:
+windows .\cmake\ci\cmake.py
+linux or mac python3 ./cmake/ci/cmake.py
 ```